-For experimental subjects to make the inscrutable intertype compromise in the way that the concept of neutral optimum predicts (see the intuition outlined for the last arrow in Figure 1 in Section 2.3), the following aspects of their understanding must be in check.
+For experimental subjects to make the inscrutable intertype compromise in the way that the concept of neutral optimum predicts, the following aspects of their understanding must be in check.
 First, subjects must understand that information can be revealed by their mediator choice if they choose their preferred mediator.
-Second, subjects should realize that, only L type principals would have some incentive to conceal their type because H type subordinates can benefit from declining the L type-revealing choice
+Second, subjects should realize that, only L type principals would have some incentive to conceal their type because H type subordinates can benefit from declining the L type-revealing choice of P-Max mediator.
+Importantly, subjects must speculate on these considerations before selecting a mediator, realizing the benefit of inscrutably selecting the Neutral Mediator, and be induced to choose the Neutral Mediator in the first stage.